skeeto/illume/README.md

 ## Environment

-`$ILLUME_TOKEN` provides the API token.
-If unset no API token is sent.

 `$ILLUME_PROFILE` selects an API profile, which configures a URL and flavor.
 The program has several built-in profiles (see `Profiles` in the source).
 If this variable contains a slash, the contents of the file at